 Organization’s Function

-To increase inclusion, equity and diversity in the field of mental health by providing historically underrepresented communities with access to evidence-based prevention and treatment and by training racially diverse providers.
+To increase inclusion, equity and diversity in the field of mental health by providing historically underrepresented communities with access to evidence-based prevention and treatment.

 Our Mission: